Taiwanese chip giant's investments in U.S. stir 'silicon shield' security worries

 The "silicon shield" is a metaphor for how Taiwan's role as a key global supplier of high-tech goods may help ensure its own geopolitical safety.
 The Chinese and the American economies rely heavily on imports of advanced semiconductors from Taiwan.

-Both leaders worried publicly that TSMC - and Taiwan's government, which owns the largest stake in the company - could end up gambling away that advantage.
+Both Fu and Ma worried publicly that TSMC - and Taiwan's government, which owns the largest stake in the company - could end up gambling away that advantage.

-Two days after announcing last week of the investments while standing alongside Trump, TSMC's CEO CC Wei flew back to Taipei to host a press conference alongside Taiwan's President, Lai Ching-te, emphasizing that the company's most advanced semiconductor technologies would remain in Taiwan.
+Two days after announcing the investments while standing alongside Trump, TSMC's CEO CC Wei flew back to Taipei last week to host a press conference alongside Taiwan's President, Lai Ching-te, emphasizing that the company's most advanced semiconductor technologies would remain in Taiwan.

 For many in Taiwan's opposition parties, which hold a combined majority in the legislature, the explanations don't add up.